 It was damaged during the bombing of the siege of Warsaw in 1939, suffered severe damage during the 1944 ghetto uprising, and was finally completely demolished by the Germans in September 1944.

-The castle was finally rebuilt in 1970 and opened to the public in 1984.
+The castle was rebuilt yet again in 1970 and opened to the public in 1984.

 The interior has many rooms, all beautifully restored, including the royal apartments.
-You can admire all the works of art saved during the war exhibited in their initial location.
+You can admire all the works of art saved during the war and put back in their original locations.

 Warsaw’s National Museum also uses it for official ceremonies and to house temporary art exhibitions.

-We could have visited the castle, but we arrived too late and could not take advantage of it.
+We could have visited the castle, but we arrived too late and didn’t have enough time.

 Saint-Anne Church and its gazebo